Route 66 Times header image

 There are at least three duplex cabins behind the main building.
 That would be six units, but I'm not sure if there were originally four buildings or just these three.

-x When we were there the sign on the building said the Gascozark Store and the sign on the post said Gascozark Trading Post Flea Market.
-Here's a larger view of how the sign looked when we went by.
-The ruins of the Gascozark Station and Cafe can be found north side of the road.
+x When we've been there the sign on the building has said the Gascozark Store and the sign on the post has said Gascozark Trading Post Flea Market.
+Here's a larger view of the sign.
+The ruins of the Gascozark Cafe and Station can be found north side of the road.

 x